FC7004 - Research and Development Skills (Distance Learning) (2018/19)

 • clear description of required learning activities including required reading list and exercises

-• lecture slides and/or other supporting materials
+• lecture notes and slides and/or other supporting materials

 • a clear description of the study tasks for the learning unit, submission instruction, submission deadlines, assessment and marking criteria